 Plants are always prone to UV radiation, and extreme sunlight leads to wilted leaves and damaged crops.
-Wouldn’t it be great if they had an inbuilt sunscreen shield to protect them?
+So wouldn’t it be great if they had an inbuilt sunscreen shield to protect them?

 Recently Joseph Richardson, a Bio-Nano engineer at the Australian Research Council Centre of Excellence in Bio-Nano Science and Technology, discovered that a family of nanoparticles known as metal-organic frameworks (MOFs) absorb UV radiations.
-This approach can provide protection to crops from UV and sunlight damage, enabling them to survive in harsh conditions even in space too.
-Plants can absorb UV radiations and convert them into other wavelengths that could be used for photosynthesis.
+This approach can protect crops from UV and sunlight damage, enabling them to survive in harsh conditions even in space.
+In addition, plants can absorb UV radiations and convert them into other wavelengths that could be used for photosynthesis.

 WO2018000043A1, titled “Coating material for cells,” assigned to COMMW SCIENT IND RES ORG, UNIV MELBOURNE, discloses a cell coated with a layer of crystalline Metal-Organic Framework (MOF), wherein the cell can either be a plant cell or any other eukaryotic cell.

 Initially, the researchers wanted to feed MOFs to plants, but they failed to perform it since MOFs are too big for plant roots to take them up.
-Instead, they conducted experiments that enabled plants to develop their own MOFs by working on plants’ ability to take up building blocks of MOFs.
+So instead, they conducted experiments that enabled plants to develop their own MOFs by working on plants’ ability to build MOFs’ building blocks.